 Give your Thunderbolt 3 equipped laptop a boost when running DaVinci Resolve with the Blackmagic eGPU, Sonnet eGFX Breakaway Box and eGFX Breakaway Puck.

-Both of these eGPU’s connect to your laptop via Thunderbolt 3, and will charge your laptop while connected.
+The Blackmagic Design eGPU connects to your laptop via Thunderbolt 3, and will charge your laptop while connected.
 The Blackmagic eGPU also gives you a 4K HDMI output, an additional Thunderbolt 3 connection and four USB 3 ports.
 The Blackmagic eGPU Pro features an additional displayport supporting an external display at up to 5K resolution.

 Sonnet eGFX Breakaway Box